mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 * Make the user interface simpler to use or more attractive.
 Let five people try your app and see what they think.
 Ask people of different ages and different comfort levels with computers.
 Based on this feedback, what user interface changes do you need to make?
 * Show a numerical value for the pitch and rates on the screen.
 * Type or paste into the app text in another language (in some cases, you can even speak to it in Spanish!)
 How could you set TextToSpeech1 to read the text back in a better accent?
 For instance, how could you use the <span class="setters">set TextToSpeech1.Language</span> block and the language code “ES” to get a better Spanish accent in your app?
 (If you are using an Android device, make sure the device's text-to-speech is set to the Google Speech Engine in the settings.)
+How could you allow the user to choose accents from the app's interface?
 * How could you use the app features to create something that performs an important task or service, such as an instant translator for traveling?

 What ideas do you have?